VioletBitKitten/SAPI/README.md

 ## WARNING

 This software is in development.
-The software is not complete and there is no documentation yet.
+The software is not complete and there is little documentation.
 Use with caution!

 ## Introduction